 How to Make a Space Marine Voice Changer Filter in Premiere

 “That’s one small step for man, one giant leap for mankind”.
 Those were the immortal words, spoken by Neil Armstrong as he became the first human being to step foot on the moon.
-But it’s not just the words that Armostrong spoke that are so instantly recognisable - it’s also the way they sound.
+But it’s not just the words that Armstrong spoke that are so instantly recognizable - it’s also the way they sound.

-The slightly nasal tone, the distortion of the voice - all of these “effects” create a sound that is instantly recognisable as an astronaut communicating with ground control.
+The slightly nasal tone, the distortion of the voice - all of these “effects” create a sound that is instantly recognizable as an astronaut communicating with ground control.

 What gives an astronaut, or space marine, this unique voice timbre?
 It’s all to do with the technology they’re using to communicate.
 Radio audio transmissions only take up a small part of the audible frequency spectrum giving the voice that nasal tone, and the distortion and crackle is due to interference as the signal travels across the vacuum of space back to earth.

 If we want to make a space marine voice filter, we can easily recreate these elements in our video editor.
 Let's look at how to sound like a space marine for free in Adobe Premiere Pro.

 You don't have to go through all the following steps for a convincing Space Marine sound.
 Voice Changer lets you do it with a few simple clicks, no anti-grav training required!
 You can even use it as a Discord voice filter if you're playing with friends in a multiplayer lobby, streaming on Twitch, or recording a video for YouTube; bolster classic 'Space Marine' games from franchises like Warhammer and Starcraft, or simply turn it on for greater chat interaction!

 An astronaut or space marine voice changer can easily be achieved for free in Premiere Pro using mostly stock Premiere Pro plugins.